Transfer to Secondary School or from Middle to High School, September 2026

 For Information and guidance regarding Middle to High School transfer, please visit the relevant authority's website.

-The Gloucestershire Grammar Schools’ Entrance Test registration window for 2026 intake opened noon, 19 May 2025 and closed noon, 27 June 2025.
-The schools are planning for the Entrance Test to take place on Saturday 13 September 2025.
+The Gloucestershire Grammar Schools’ Entrance Test registration window for 2027 intake will be open from noon, 18 May 2026 to noon, 26 June 2026.
+The schools are planning for the Entrance Test to take place on Saturday 12 September 2026.

 Please be advised that the registration for and administration of the Admissions Entrance Test is all carried out by the Gloucestershire grammar schools themselves and therefore any queries in reference to the Entrance Test should be directed to the grammar schools.
 After the test, every grammar school you have opted to share your child's score with will send you confirmation of whether your child has achieved a qualifying score for that school or not.
 Again, this is carried out by the Gloucestershire grammar schools and the Co-ordinated Admissions Team does not have access to this information.